therealguillermo/AirMouseReleases/README.md

 ## 📌 Notes

 - This repository only hosts **release installers**.
-- For support, bug reports, or updates, please check the [Issues page](https://github.com/<username>/<repo>/issues).
-- If you’re looking for the AirMouse phone app, please see the App Store / Google Play.
+- If you’re looking for the AirMouse phone app, please see the App Store

 ---